kujenga/asteroidrejector/README.md

 After all the training data is inputted, the test data is inputted and stored in a similar format.

 Finally, when the getAnswer method is called, the actual heart of the analysis is performed.
-A Principal Component Analysis is performed in the set of training data, and
+A [Linear Discriminant Analysis](http://sebastianraschka.com/Articles/2014_python_lda.html) is performed on the set of training data, and the resulting fitted model is then used to classify the test set.

 ## Reference Material